shimming-toolbox/shimming-toolbox/docs/source/getting_started/installation_gui.rst

 .. code:: bash

- cd shimming-toolbox
+  cd ~/shimming-toolbox/shimming-toolbox
+  source $HOME/shimming-toolbox/python/etc/profile.d/conda.sh
+  conda activate st_venv
   pytest -m "not prelude and not dcm2niix"

 To test shimming-toolbox without ``prelude`` and with ``dcm2niix``, you can use the above block but modifying the ``-m`` argument to ``"not prelude"``.